 - Build your persona and skillset required for Talent Sourcers

 - Define a hiring event schedule and a timeline with the steps of the process

 - Create a sample of the job description, interview questions, and salary information

 - Choose what platforms will be used: social media, website, email, messaging apps (WhatsApp, Telegram), email, etc

-- Update recruiting status for each step (you can use an email sample, for instance)
+- Update the recruiting status for each step (you can use an email sample, for instance)

-- Feedback surveys to send at the end of the hiring process
+- Feedback surveys to be sent at the end of the hiring process

 Don’t just sit there: go hunt for your new Software Engineers!

 Racing down the track, without looking up (or, in fact, any direction), using a ‘go horse’ approach to hire a Software Engineer definitely is not going to work well.

 If you are looking for Great Talents for your distributed IT team, but need to save time and costs, surely it will be better to get expert support.
 If your company is already our client and you want to learn more about how we build a recruitment strategy for each specific role, talk to your success manager.